 After we said goodbye to our group and tour guide, we decided to hop on a tram to go see the iconic Prague Dancing House.

 This iconic attraction looks almost out of place, in an area where there are so many Baroque, Gothic and Art Nouveau buildings, because it’s clearly modern and… a bit bizarre.
 Yet all you need to do is to look at it the right way.
 Stand on the side: you will realize that it looks like two people dancing.
 It was in fact inspired by the famous dancers Fred Astaire and Ginger Rogers.
 And the research the architects did was so thorough that they even tried to imitate the dancing style of Ginger and Fred.

 The Dancing House was built on an empty lot where there once was a house destroyed by the American bombing of Prague in 1945.
 In the building there are a hotel, a luxury restaurant and an art gallery.

 Once you’re done taking shots of the Dancing House, keep walking on a straight line towards Wenceslas Square.
 The street is lined with beautifully colored buildings, perfect for some great photos.
 It won’t take you long to get to the Prague National Theatre, the alma mater of Czech opera.

 As suggested by our food tour guide, I checked the prices of the theatre tickets in Prague: they are very, very cheap.
 So if you are looking for things to do in Prague at night, definitely check out the programme during your stay.
 Chances are that you will be able to attend a ballet or an opera night with a ticket of about 10-15€!

-If you think you will spend more than 3 days in Prague, there are a few day trips that you can definitely add to your Prague itinerary:
+In case you’re able to spend 3 days in Prague, here are a few amazing day trips that you can add to your Prague itinerary:

 Pin it for later!